trung1704ptit/LeetCode/Security/questions.md

 - Asymmetric: Using Public key and private key to encrypt/decrypt.
 The plain text is encrypted using a public key, it is only decrypted using a private key.
 The speed slow. example: RSA

 ## 3. How RSA work?
-- Receiver generates 2 pairs key: public key (PK) and secrete key (SK)
+- Receiver generates 2 pairs key: public key (PK) and secret key (SK)
 - Sender using public key to encrypt message m and send it to the receiver via a public channel.
 - c = encrypt(message, PK)
 - Now everyone in internet can see the encrypted message c, but cannot decrypt it.